epfl-ada/ada-2022-project-lad3k/README.md

 Question (1) which aims at defining whether some movie features vary across streaming platforms will provide an answer to this question.

 One of the solutions to predict on which streaming service a movie is found would be to compare this movie with the movies present on each streaming platform (**KNN**).
 So we need to define a distance function between two movies (more on this in methods for **(3)**).
-We will also consider a linear regression model.
+We will also consider a **regression model**.
 One important things to define for this model would be the loss function and dimension used (more on this in methods for **(4)**).
-We will try each of these possibilities to see which one produces the best results.
 In both cases, we can divide our dataset inside a training and a testing part (using cross validation).
+We will also leave some movies to create a validation set.
+We use as validation set as there is a risk of overfitting our model on our training/testing set, and to have a not very efficient model in reality.
+Thus validation set allows to test our model on data it has never seen before.
-Once the machine learning model is trained, we will then analyze its results on a validation set (the risk being to have overfit our model on our training/testing set, and to have a not very efficient model in reality)
+Finally we will see which one of these two models leads the best results on our validation set.

 ### Datasets